AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/courses.md

 ---

-# Courses {#courses}
+# Courses

-Captivate Prime&nbsp;Learning Programs&nbsp;are renamed to&nbsp;Learning Paths.&nbsp;This change happens immediately&nbsp;after the October 2021 release and&nbsp;the terminology of&nbsp;Learning Path&nbsp;is&nbsp;reflected for all roles.
+Captivate Prime Learning Programs are renamed to Learning Paths.
+This change happens immediately after the October 2021 release and the terminology of Learning Path is reflected for all roles.

 Read this article to know how to view and consume courses in Captivate Prime.
 Participate in discussions and provide feedback.